Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

     }
     ```

-3. Sending an action event to another application
+3. Send action event to another application

     Actions are declared in the manifest files.
-To send a proper action, you should carefully set app-control values according to the manifest file app-control specification.
-In this example, the app-control will be set for "dial-for-excel" action.
+To send a proper action, you must set app-control values according to the manifest file app-control specification.
+In this example, the app-control will be set for the "dial-for-excel" action:
     ```
     static int __app_control_send(const char *app_id, const char *component_id,
             void *user_data)